deephaven/deephaven-core/containers/python-examples/README.md

 ## Why this is needed

-This project will open several docker containers, including:
+This project will open several Docker containers, including:

  - grpc-api
  - web
  - grpc-proxy